frostwire/frostwire/telluride/README.md

 ## Usage
 ```
 Telluride Cloud Video Downloader.
-Build 24
+Build 27
 Copyright 2020-2023 FrostWire LLC.
 Licensed under Apache 2.0.
-Python 3.11.1 (v3.11.1:a7a450f84a, Dec  6 2022, 15:24:06) [Clang 13.0.0 (clang-1300.0.29.30)]
+Python 3.11.3 (v3.11.3:f3909b8bc8, Apr  4 2023, 20:12:10) [Clang 13.0.0 (clang-1300.0.29.30)]
-sys.version_info(major=3, minor=11, micro=1, releaselevel='final', serial=0)
+sys.version_info(major=3, minor=11, micro=3, releaselevel='final', serial=0)
+CWD=/Users/gubatron/workspace/frostwire/telluride

-usage: telluride_macos.x86_64 [-h] [--server] [--port PORT] [--audio-only]
+usage: telluride_macos.x86_64 [-h] [--audio-only] [--meta-only] [page_url]
-                              [--meta-only]
-                              [page_url]

 positional arguments:
   page_url          The URL of the page that hosts the video you need to
                     backup locally

 options:
   -h, --help        show this help message and exit
-  --server, -s          Launches Telluride as a web server to perform URL
-                        queries and return meta data as JSON.
-There's only
-                        one endpoint at the root path.
-Possible parameters
-                        are url=<video_page_url> and shutdown=1 to shutdown
-                        the server.
-The server will only answer to requests
-                        from localhost
-  --port PORT, -p PORT  HTTP port when running on server mode.
-Default port
-                        number is 47999.
-This parameter is only taken into
-                        account if --server or -s passed
-  --audio-only, -a      Downloads the video and keeps only a separate audio
+  --audio-only, -a  Downloads the video and keeps only a separate audio file
-                        file usually a .mp3. (requires ffmpeg installed in
+                    usually a .mp3. (requires ffmpeg installed in the system)
-                        the system)
-  --meta-only, -m       Prints a JSON dictionary with all the metadata
+  --meta-only, -m   Prints a JSON dictionary with all the metadata available
-                        available on the video file found in the page_url.
+                    on the video file found in the page_url.
+Does not download
-                        Does not download the video file
+                    the video file
 ```

 ## Building